-Christopher Connelly is a KERA reporter based in Fort Worth.
-He specializes in politics and criminal justice, and his reporting is regularly picked up by national shows including Morning Edition, All Things Considered and Marketplace.
+Christopher Connelly is KERA's One Crisis Away Reporter, exploring life on the financial edge.
+Based in Fort Worth, he also covers stories of general interest in Tarrant County, specializing in politics and criminal justice.
+His reporting is regularly picked up by national shows including Morning Edition, All Things Considered and Marketplace.

-His coverage of policing after five Dallas officers were gunned down on July 7, 2016 was key to KERA winning “overall excellence” honors among the biggest radio stations, public and commercial, in Texas and Oklahoma in the regional Edward R. Murrow Awards.
+In 2017, a story about a reclusive state Board of Education candidate in East Texas who’d called then-President Obama a gay prostitute earned him a Lone Star Award from the Houston Press Club, and his coverage of policing after five Dallas officers were gunned down on July 7, 2016 was key to KERA winning “overall excellence” honors in the regional Edward R. Murrow Awards.

 Before moving to Texas, Chris was state legislative reporter for WYPR in Baltimore and spent a year training at NPR as a Joan B. Kroc Fellow.
 He earned a bachelor’s degree in gender studies from Antioch College in Yellow Springs, Ohio, and a master’s degree in journalism at the University of California-Berkeley.
 His thesis was a radio documentary about heroin addicts getting sober in Zanzibar.